OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-078.md

 ## Psalm 78:47

-> He destroyed their vines with hailstones
+> He ruined their vines with hail
 > And their sycamore trees with frost.

 ## Psalm 78:48